|Equity ownership||Percentage share of economic benefits||25||16.76|

 |Verified equity ownership score||Target

-Although Remgro’s BBBEE score includes the initiatives of RCL Foods, Distell and Wispeco, the discussion below regarding the other elements of the generic scorecard criteria only relates to the activities at Remgro’s head office in Stellenbosch.
-For more detail regarding the BBBEE initiatives at investee company level, refer to the section “BBBEE at investee companies” on the next page.
+Although Remgro’s BBBEE score includes the initiatives of RCL Foods, Distell, Siqalo Foods and Wispeco, the discussion below regarding the other elements of the generic scorecard criteria only relates to the activities at Remgro’s head office in Stellenbosch.
+For more detail regarding the BBBEE initiatives at investee company level, refer to the section “BBBEE at investee companies” below.

-The Board transformed considerably during the past years, with five of the ten non-executive directors (50%) being black persons.
+The Board transformed over time, with five of the eleven non-executive directors (45%) being black persons.
 On Management Board level, two of the six members are black persons.

 Employment equity represents Remgro’s most significant transformation challenge.
-An annual labour plan is submitted to the Department of Labour where Remgro’s transformation objectives are set out in detail.
+A five-year Employment Equity plan is submitted to the Department of Employment and Labour where Remgro’s transformation objectives are set out in detail.
+Progress against this five-year plan is reported on annually to the Department of Employment and Labour.
 Although efforts are focused on improving the Company’s black representation at management level, low staff turnover and limited organic growth remain limiting factors.
-More detail regarding employment equity is presented here.
+More detail regarding employment equity is presented below.